Skip to main content

 Transfer information

-It's possible to get information about the transfer created above by using an id from the output:
+We retrieve information about the transfer by using the transaction ID (tx_id) from the output:

 • CLI